zzz403/SDSS-Datathon-Project/README.md

 - The sample size of our model is small.
 To generate a more accurate prediction, work on higher size of sample can achieve our goal!

+## License

+This project is licensed under the GNU License.
+For more details, please refer to the [LICENSE](./LICENSE) file.

+Information regarding third-party licenses can be found in the [THIRD-PARTY](./THIRD-PARTY) file.